TooAngel/tooangel.de/_posts/2016-06-23-basic-income.markdown

 ### Adapting the pay

+To be continued ...

 ## Why

-Saving jobs => Reducing jobs
+ - Saving jobs => Reducing jobs
-Fear of unemployment
+ - Fear of unemployment
-There will not be enought jobs
+ - There will not be enough jobs